lukefisher03/Mini-Pomodoro/README.md

 # A simple Pomodoro timer
 A very simple productivity timer built with tkinter in Python.
+Built more for personal use than for showcasing extraordinary technical excellence. *The project is still cool though :)*

 If you want to modify the length of each phase or even rename them, there's a 2D array that houses all the phase names and lengths.